Solo Polyamory, Singleish, Single & Poly

 While personal autonomy is often of supreme importance for solo polyamorists, it does not mean that they are always emotionally aloof or callous to the ways in which their choices impact others.
 Solo polys routinely consult with their partners, frequently considering their partners’ needs and feelings when making important decisions.
 Ultimately, however, the solo poly generally assumes full personal responsibility without asking others’ permission.

-Self As Primary
+Self as Primary

 Some solo polys say that they are their own primaries, either because they find autonomy compelling or they are repelled by the primary-partnership relationship model.
-Whether they are deeply involved in an activity or hobby, work very long hours, find their own internal experience to be particularly gripping, or that they are simply not “wired” for primary partnership, the allure of autonomy draws some solo polys to become their own primaries rather than establishing a primary partnership with someone else.
+Whether they are deeply involved in an activity or hobby, work very long hours, find their own internal experience to be particularly gripping, or believe that they are simply not “wired” for primary partnership, the allure of autonomy draws some solo polys to become their own primaries rather than establishing a primary partnership with someone else.

 For other solo polys, the expectations associated with primary partnership can feel suffocating or leaden.
 Rather than a comforting embrace, these solo polys experience the expectations, demands, and configurations of primary partnerships as stifling constriction.

 It is common for some solo polys to establish primary relationships with people who are not romantic partners.
 The shifting vagaries of romantic love prove too whimsical a base for some people to establish a primary partnership.
 In these cases, solo polys have sexual and romantic relationships, but they do not organize their lives around their lovers.
 Instead, they invest themselves in other elements of family, including friends who have become chosen family members.
-For these folks, siblings, cousins, nieces/nephews, or best friends can prove to be far more reliable and lower maintenance life companions than would romantic partners.
+For these folks, siblings, cousins, nieces, nephews, or best friends can prove to be far more reliable and lower maintenance life companions than would romantic partners.

 One of the most culturally recognizable non-romantic primary relationships is a single parent who prioritizes the children over their sexual relationships.
 These parents organize their work, social, and romantic lives around what is best for their children, and the kids are the primary consideration when it comes to making big decisions.
 Solo poly or serial monogamous, single parents routinely prioritize their children over their sexual/romantic relationships.